finos/rune-dsl/documentation/expressions.rst

 The arguments list is a list of expressions.
 The number and type of the expressions must match the inputs defined by the function definition.
 This will be enforced by the syntax validator.

 The type of a Function call expression is the type of the output of the called function.

+In the last line of the example below the Max function is called to find the larger of the two WhichIsBigger function arguments, which is then compared to the first argument.
+The if expression surrounding this will then return "A" if the first argument was larger, "B" if the second was larger.

 .. code-block:: Haskell
   :emphasize-lines: 18